-Hey pallies, welcome to our week of "Givin" Dino Thanks" here at ilovedinomartin.
-In this week where folks in the good o' United States of America gather with family and friends to celebrate a day of Thanksgiving, it is oh so appropriate that ilovedinomartin share some special posts that speak of pallies' deep, pure, and true devotion to our Dino.
+Hey pallies, welcome to our week of "Givin" Dino Thanks" here at our humble little Dino- home.
+In this week where folks in the good o' United States of America gather with family and friends to celebrate a day of Thanksgiving, it is truly truly most appropriate that ilovedinomartin share a special series of posts that speak deeply and truly of the purest of pure passion that pallies' have for our most beloved Dino.

-First up is a post that ran here durin' Dino-amore-month 2012, from the outstandin' blog, "Vocal Standards" hosted by Mr. Steve Cox.
-In his prose, "Dean Martin's wonderful gift, Mr. Cox shares a deeply moving, profoundly insightful testimony to the transformin' power of our most beloved Dino.
+First up is a post that ran here durin' Dino-amore-month 2012 and 'gain in our 2012 Week Of Givin' Dino Thanks.
+Likes it's from the outstandin' blog, "Vocal Standards" hosted by Mr. Steve Cox.
+In his prose, "Dean Martin's wonderful gift," Mr. Cox shares a deeply moving, profoundly insightful testimony to the transformin' power of our most beloved Dino.
 Cox tells his heart-felt story of how our Dino's recorded music and television show dvds comforted his mother Bernice in the last couple of years of her struggle with Parkinson’s Disease.

 This is one of the most touchin', if not the most touchin' post that we have ever shared here at ilovedinomartin about the amazin' way that our great man had, has, and will forever have of touching his great devotees' lives....and thus totally worthy of sharin' 'gain as we celebrate our week of "Givin' Dino Thanks" here at ilovedinomartin.

-We offer our deep appreciation to Mr. Steve Cox for being so transparent in sharin' his deeply personal testimony of the amazing ways that Dean Martin consoled Cox's mother in her last days on this earth.
+We 'gain offer our deep appreciation to Mr. Steve Cox for being so touchin'ly transparent in sharin' his deeply personal testimony of the amazing ways that Dean Martin consoled Cox's mother in her last days on this earth.
 To read this in it's original format, simply click on the title of this post.
-Dino we shares our thanks for the amazin' ways you keep transformin' the lives of those you have welcomed into your amazin' world!
-Dino-thankfully, DMP

 Dean Martin’s wonderful gift…